-Thank you Dunkin’ At Home for sponsoring this post!
+Thank you Dunkin' At Home for sponsoring this maple latte!
+Find our full disclosure here.

 Good, strong coffee.
 Seriously, make that stuff strong!
 And, use Dunkin' Donuts Cinnamon Roll coffee, dontcha know (you can pick it up where you buy groceries).
 See, Paul's mom used to make him huge batches of cinnamon rolls for breakfast.
 She used a 3-foot giant cast iron pan specially made for Paul's rolls.
 Cinnamon Roll coffee is a nod to her great feat.